mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/mind-and-soul.md

   freedom’—which, paradoxically, he combines with a strong version of determinism.
 MK: the extent of confusion religion can inflict upon even a strong mind.

+## The agent intellect in Islamic thought

+* Why an agent intellect is needed?
+The Aristotelian answer would be that the material objects of the world we live in are not, in themselves, fit objects for intellectual understanding.
+The nature and characteristics of the objects we see and feel are all embedded in matter: they are transitory and not stable, individual and not universal.
+They are, in Aristotelian terms, only potentially thinkable or intelligible, but not actually so.
+To make them actually thinkable, it is required that abstraction be made from the corruptible and individuating matter, and concepts be created that are actually thinkable objects.
+That is the function of the agent intellect.
+* Al-Farabi compares the action of the agent intellect upon the data of sensory experience to the action of the sun on colors.
+Colors, which are only potentially visible in the dark, are made actually visible by the sunlight.
+The difficult point—and one that was to be debated for centuries—is whether the agent intellect is to be identified with some separate, superhuman entity, or whether it should simply be regarded as a species-specific faculty that differentiates humans from non-language-using animals.